 There are many Nashville Mansions from the 1800's.
 Almost all the Nashville plantations have these mansions or plantation houses on them.

-Prosperity started after the settling of Nashville area which also meant fighting Indians.
+Prosperity started after the settling of the Nashville area.
+Indian attacks were common from 1770 thru 1796.
 After 1796 the Indian threats were gone and agricultural development started.
 Tracks of land were given for military service and these tracks were developed over time into plantations.
 As the plantations became prosperous the landowners started building homes due to their status.

 The late 1700's and early 1800's the mansions were Federal style.
 They were a central European style architecture movement and this period was called the Federal period.
 The early 1800's and up to the middle 1800's the antebellum style came about.